ConceptaNjolima/MyTNTResources/Week 2/[ENG2.4]Intro To Redux.md

 #### Connect

-* We are now looking at how to connect a React component with the Redux store.
+* We are now looking at how to connect a React component (here `Counter`) with the Redux store.

-* We create a component `Counter`.

-* We'll generate an 'invisible' container component with the React Redux library's `connect()` function.
+* We'll generate an 'invisible' container component (`ConnectedComponent`) with the React Redux library's `connect()` function.
 This function takes 2 functions as parameters: `mapStateToProps` and `mapDispatchToProps`.
+One of the ways to do this is to put these 3 functions in the components that we want to make access Redux.

   * The container component is 'invisible' in the sense that it isn't going to show up in the web browser AND we're never going to see the source code for it.